 The exact cause of PCOS isn't known.
 Factors that might play a role include:

 - Heredity.
 Research suggests that certain genes might be linked to PCOS.
+Having a family history of PCOS may play a role in developing the condition.

 Complications of PCOS can include: